Speaker: Connie Ussery

 The UU Flower Ceremony

 We celebrate life on our planet this Sunday, and especially renewal and springtime, with a traditional Unitarian Universalist ceremony.
 Rev. Norbert Capek, who founded the Unitarian ministry in Czechoslovakia, created the ceremony with his wife, Rev. Maja Capek.
-She escaped arrest by the Nazis and … read more.
+She escaped arrest by the Nazis and brought the ceremony to the United States in the 1930s. … Continue reading The UU Flower Ceremony

 Connie Ussery: “Decisions and the Principles That Guide Them”